 As of 2018, revenues from the solidarity tax are partly used to finance the top PIT rate (i.e., the difference between the middle rate of 23% and the top PIT rate of 31.4%), and therefore, those falling into the top PIT bracket effectively pay only the middle PIT rate of 23% (for more details, see section 2.7).
-Part of the solidarity tax (1% rate) is transferred to the state basic budget revenues for the financing the health services, but another part is allocated to the taxpayer's state funded pension scheme ( $2^{nd}$ pillar), private voluntary pension scheme ( $3^{rd}$ pillar) and to the state pension special budget.
+In 2018 the rest of the revenue from the solidarity tax is distributed as follows: part of the solidarity tax (1% rate) is transferred to the state basic budget revenues for the financing the health services, but another part is allocated to the taxpayer's state funded pension scheme (2nd pillar), private voluntary pension scheme (3rd pillar) and to the state pension special budget.
+In 2019, after financing the top PIT rate, part of the solidarity tax (1% rate) is transferred to the state pension special budget.
+In 2019, after financing the financing the health services and the remainder is transferred to the state pension special budget.

-All statutory rates (including the tax rates that are faced by individuals above the retirement age or individuals with disability) and income base are the same as the rates and income base used in calculation of social insurance contributions (see Section 1.5).
+In 2016-2018, all statutory rates (including the tax rates that are faced by individuals above the retirement age or individuals with disability) and income base are the same as the rates and income base used in calculation of social insurance contributions (see Section 2.5).